Process for Submitting Your Thesis or Dissertation

 3. License and Embargo Form

 This form is required whether or not you choose to embargo your work.
 A signed License and Embargo Form [pdf] must be submitted to the OGSR by the posted deadline.
 The License and Embargo Form must be signed by you and your advisor.

 Read the form carefully.

 Whether or not to embargo your work is an important decision.
 Educate yourself about issues regarding copyright and embargoes.
 Start with the About Copyright and About Embargoes web pages.
 More information is available through W&M Libraries.

-If you choose an embargo lasting more than two (2) years, additional approval is required by the Dean of Graduate Studies and Research.
-If you choose an embargo of more than six (6) years, you are also required to attend an Embargo Information Session with a W&M Research Librarian; this must be completed and documented before you obtain the Dean of Graduate Studies and Research’s signature on the Embargo Form.
+If you choose an embargo lasting more than two (2) years, additional approval is required by the Assistant Dean for Graduate Studies.
+If you choose an embargo of more than six (6) years, you are also required to attend an Embargo Information Session with a W&M Research Librarian; this must be completed and documented before you obtain the signature of the Assistant Dean of Graduate Studies on the Embargo Form.
 Contact the [[sweref,W&M Research Librarians]], to schedule a session.

 Your Embargo Form must have both the ProQuest (PQ publishing options) and W&M ScholarWorks (Institutional Repository publishing options) publishing information filled in.
 Your embargo choice must be the same for both ProQuest and W&M ScholarWorks, the institutional repository.